by CSyphrett, Martin Maenza and Doc Quantum

 Belmont turned to face her, a hint of a smirk playing on his weathered features.
 “Years of practice,” he replied confidently.
 “And a few tricks up my sleeve.”

 Abby became quiet, her eyes still wide with astonishment.
 The man standing before her, Simon Belmont, had completely shattered her initial impression of him.
-She had expected a simple source of information, someone who could help her find a way back home.
+She had expected him to be a mere source of information, someone who could help her find a way back home.
 But now, she recognized that he was so much more capable and formidable than she could have ever imagined.
 A glimmer of hope sparked within her as she thought, Perhaps he can truly help me get home!

 Without warning, Belmont forcefully kicked a nearby door open, causing a commotion inside the room.
-Abby’s eyes widened further as she caught sight of hideous winged creatures, resembling harpies, flying toward them with sinister cackles.
-But Belmont, in an impressive display of strength and agility, swiftly dispatched the creatures.
+Abby’s eyes widened once more as she caught sight of hideous winged creatures resembling harpies flying toward them, cackling evilly.
+In an impressive display of strength and agility, Belmont swiftly dispatched the creatures.
 With a swift kick to the throat and a deadly twist, he snapped the necks of both harpies, leaving them lifeless on the ground.

 With Abby dutifully trailing behind, the old man retraced his steps upon the grand stairwell, his gaze sweeping the surroundings before resuming his ascent.

 “Quiet!” snapped Belmont, his voice sharp and commanding.
 “Listen.”
 Abby fell silent, her curiosity piqued by his urgency.
 From the top of the tower, a haunting chant drifted down, accompanied by an intensifying glow of crimson light.
-“We need to get up there quickly,” he declared, determination etched into his face.
+“We need to get up there quickly,” he declared.

 Taking the sword Abby had been carrying, Belmont securely strapped it to her body with his belt.
 Before she could object, he effortlessly hoisted her over his shoulder, surprising her with his unexpected strength.